pratik-hanmante/Notion-clone/README.md

 # Notion Clone

 Welcome to **Notion Clone**, a full-featured task management application built using Java and Spring Boot.
-This project is developed and maintained by **DevOps Shack**, a YouTube channel focused on DevOps tutorials and best practices.
+This project is developed and maintained by **Pratik Hanmante**,

 ## 📌 Table of Contents
 - [📖 Introduction](#introduction)